polisettyharsha08-del/contact-manager/README.md

 Control flow with if/elif/else statements and a while loop for the main menu.
 The use of the datetime module to timestamp changes.
 Requirements:
-3.1 Software Requirements
+Software Requirements:
 Python 3.x
 Any code editor or IDE (VS Code, PyCharm, etc.)
-Command-line interface (Terminal or Command Prompt) 3.2 Hardware Requirements
+Command-line interface (Terminal or Command Prompt) Hardware Requirements:
 Basic computer system capable of running Python Minimum 2GB RAM
-Storage for Python installation and project files Functional Requirements
+Storage for Python installation and project files Functional Requirements:
 Add Contact:User enters a name and phone number.
 System stores the contact with default status: blocked = False